 Moosehead Marine MuseumGreenville

 The Moosehead Marine Museum invites you to experience history.
-Step aboard the Katahdin for a leisurely cruise to enjoy the natural beauty and history of Moosehead Lake.
 The Museum has an extensive collection of steamboat memorabilia and early photographs of the Moosehead area, and is dedicated to preserving the glorious days of steamboating and the marine heritage of the Moosehead Lake Region.

 L.C.
 Bates MuseumHinckley